ethersphere/SWIPs/SWIPs/swip-honey_to_money.md

 * Off-set fluctuations of the currency used to pay;
 * Lower the price of SWARM in the long-run as the costs of operating a SWARM-node decreases.

 We propose an on-chain price oracle that returns the most current exchange rate when queried.
-The price-oracle will be managed by SWARM developers and stakeholders.
+The price-oracle will be initially managed by SWARM developers and stakeholders.

 This SWIP is part of a series of SWIPs (but can be implemented on it's own).
 To see the full picture, please refer to `paymentModule messageToHoney SWIP links` and the diagram below:
 ![SWIP_Diagrams.svg](./../assets/swip-honey_to_money/SWIP_Diagrams.svg)